gdams/openjdk-infrastructure/README.md

 - How many copies?

 ## OS Patch Management
-**WARNING:** Several of our hosts are internet facing and we need to stay vigilant of the potential security risks this presents.
+**WARNING:** Several of our hosts are izxzxznternet facing and we need to stay vigilant of the potential security risks this presents.

 ### Patch Management / Minimum Time Frame